alire-project/alire/doc/catalog-format-spec.md

         *monorepo*).

       - `binary`: optional (defauts to false) boolean used to design the origin as binary.
-Binary origins are not compiled and can use dynamic expressions to narrow down the platform to which they apply.
-An origin using a dynamic expression is implicitly tagged as binary; see the example below.
+Binary origins are not compiled and can optionally use dynamic expressions to narrow down the platform to which they apply.
+An origin using a dynamic expression must be tagged as binary; see the example below.

    Examples of origin tables: